maryliusemail/CSCI_210_Final_Project_Liu/README.md

 # Rock–Paper–Scissors Tournament (CSCI 210 Final Project)

-This Flask web application runs a multi-player Rock–Paper–Scissors tournament with a persistent leaderboard stored in a Python dictionary.

 Each game consists of 10 rounds, and the winner of a completed game is automatically retained as Player 1 for the next game.